juarendra/30pad-QMK-VIA/README.md

 - Connect your macropad to PC
 - Open VIA
 - It will auto detect
+For version 30pad 3Knob you need upload json file manually like instruction below

 ## Load JSON File
 or you can load manually json file like a library for detect this macropad
 - Connect your macropad to PC